Haselnussbomber/HaselTweaks/README.md

 - Option to disable Tooltips

 > **Note**
-> In order for this tweak to work properly, please make sure to disable \"Character Window Job Switcher\" in Simple Tweaks first.
+> In order for this tweak to work properly, please make sure "Character Window Job Switcher" is disabled in Simple Tweaks.

 ### Commands

 A variety of useful chat commands.
 Each command is separately toggleable.

 Available Commands:

 - `/itemlink <id>`
-  Prints an item link for the given item id in chat.
+  - Prints an item link for the given item id in chat.
 - `/whatmount`
-  Target a player and execute the command to see what mount your target is riding and which item teaches this mount.
+  - Target a player and execute the command to see what mount your target is riding and which item teaches this mount.

 ### Custom Chat Timestamp

 As it says, configurable chat timestamp format.
 Uses C#'s <a href="https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings" target="_blank" rel="noreferrer noopener">`DateTime.ToString()`</a> to format.

 ### DTR

 Shows Instance, FPS and Busy status in DTR bar.
-Use Dalamud Settings to enable/disable or to change order.
+To enable/disable elements or to change the order go into Dalamud Settings > Server Info Bar.

 ### Enhanced Experience Bar

-The experience bar shows different level/experience based on your location.
+Enhances the Experience Bar with the following modes:

 - The PvP Season Bar shows season rank and experience.
 A little * after the rank indicates a claimable rank-up reward.
 - The Sanctuary Bar shows sanctuary level and island experience.

+Available options include:

+- Always show PvP Season Bar in PvP Areas
+- Always show Sanctuary Bar on the Island
+- Hide Job on Sanctuary Bar
+- Max Level Override
+  - Will switch to the selected bar if your current job is on max level and none of the settings above apply.
+- Disable color change

 > **Note**
-> In order for this tweak to work properly, please make sure to disable "Show Experience Percentage" in Simple Tweaks first.
+> In order for this tweak to work properly, please make sure "Show Experience Percentage" is disabled in Simple Tweaks.

 ### Expert Deliveries

 Always opens the "Grand Company Delivery Missions" window on the "Expert Delivery" tab.

 ### Forced Cutscene Music

-Auto-unmutes background music for cutscenes.
+Auto-unmutes background music for cutscenes started by quests?
+I'm not sure.
+But it works most of the time when I want it to. :D

 ### Hide MSQ Complete

-Hides the Main Scenario Guide when you've completed the MSQ.
+Hides the Main Scenario Guide when the MSQ is completed.
 Job quests are still being displayed.

 ### Keep Screen Awake

 Prevents the screen from going into standby.
+Alternatively one can use [PowerToys Awake](https://docs.microsoft.com/windows/powertoys/).

 ### Minimap Adjustments

 Configuration options: